 It feels like I’ve been a journalist forever.
 I’ve done the daily journalism thing with The New York Times.
-I’ve written long-form journalism for everyone from The New York Times Magazine to Wired to Newsweek, Mother Jones, and the American Bar Association Journal.
-I’ve written five books, including most recently, KATRINA: After the Flood, and also two ebooks, including a multimedia work for The Atavist.
+I’ve written long-form journalism for everyone from The New York Times Magazine to Wired to Newsweek to the American Bar Association Journal.
+I’ve written five full-length books, including most recently, KATRINA: After the Flood, and also two ebooks, including a multimedia work for The Atavist.
 Recently, I completed a trio of smaller books for Simon & Schuster’s new “Masters at Work” career series: one on becoming a venture capitalist, one on becoming a sports agent, a third on careers in the computer security field.

 I worked as a staff writer at the Chicago Reader through most of my twenties.
 There, I wrote primarily about Chicago politics.
 I inaugurated a regular “City Hall” column and for a time I co-wrote (with my good friend Ted Cox) the paper’s “Hot Type” column but mainly I wrote long cover articles delving into the distressing race politics dominating Chicago in the 1980s elected Harold Washington as its first black mayor.
 That experience led to my first book, Fire on the Prairie: Harold Washington and the Politics of Race, winner of the 1992 Carl Sandburg Award for best non-fiction and also the Chicago Sun-Times’s non-fiction book of the year.